+Abbildung 1: Blur effect preview

 Camera Motion Blur [7] [8]:

 As the name indicates, this component is applying a form blurriness based on the direction as well as the speed at which the camera is moving around.
 It is achieved by calculating a trail for individual pixels from the previously displayed images visualized in a directional blur.
 The goal is to provide a smoother effect for swift movements instead of the single frames well suited for games with a first-person perspective.